pggkun/Butano-Bridge/README.md

 ![creating butano settings](https://github.com/pggkun/Butano-Bridge/blob/main/GitHub/step01.png)
 ![browsing prooject folders](https://github.com/pggkun/Butano-Bridge/blob/main/GitHub/step02.png)

 Then start creating your tilemaps.
 You will need to attach a **TilemapToBitmap** script to your tilemap gameObject.
+Don't forget to set yout tileset texture as readable.

 This script allows you to choose the tile size (8x8 or 16x16) and export single tilemaps (with its own json file).